 Frequently Asked Questions

 I started out in Eastern Oregon, spent most of my life in and around the Boise, Idaho area, and have now firmly grown roots on the beautiful Oregon Coast.
 I went to three different high schools and wouldn’t wish the experience on anyone.
-I was raised in a very conservative religion, left it for a different brand of conservative religion, and would now describe my belief system as something like agnostic atheism.
-Because my religious journey has been such a large part of my life, the exploration of religious themes often bleeds into my writing.
+I was raised in a very conservative religion, left it for a different brand of conservative religion, and would now describe my belief system as something like an agnostic atheist.
+Because my religious journey has been such a large part of my life, the exploration of religious themes often bleeds into my writing (and probably not in the way you’re hoping if you’re currently subscribed to a religious dogma).

 Brad is my real first name, but Reed is not my real last name.
 It is my middle name.
 I’ve chosen to use Brad Reed as my pen name because it’s short, easy to remember, simple to spell, and I like the play on words (Reed=Read).
 Want to know my real last name?
 Poke around the site a bit.
 It shouldn’t be too hard to discover.